Loading Data

 Delimited Text Options

 The following options can be specified when loading data from delimited text files.
-When reading from multiple files (using wildcards when specifying the file names), options specific to the source file will be applied to each file being read.
+When reading from multiple files, options specific to the source file will be applied to each file being read.

 COMMENT = '<string>'